adityabliss25/Inventory-Management-System/docs/Advanced_Collections_Documentation.md

 The following advanced Java Collections were utilized to meet the project's technical specifications:

-• HashSet: Implemented to manage a registry of unique SKUs.
+• **HashSet**: Implemented to manage a registry of unique SKUs.
 This provides $O(1)$ time complexity for checking if a product exists before adding it.

-• TreeSet: Used for the product catalog to ensure all items are automatically sorted by their SKU.
+• **TreeSet**: Used for the product catalog to ensure all items are automatically sorted by their SKU.

-• LinkedList: Utilized to maintain a persistent "Transaction History" log of every action taken in the system.
+• **LinkedList**: Utilized to maintain a persistent "Transaction History" log of every action taken in the system.

-• Stack: Implemented for the Undo feature.
+• **Stack**: Implemented for the Undo feature.
 Each new addition is pushed onto the stack; the pop() method is used to revert the most recent change.

-• Queue: Used to manage a "Pending Updates" list.
+• **Queue**: Used to manage a "Pending Updates" list.
 This ensures that restock requests are processed in the exact order they were received (FIFO).

-• Comparable Interface: Implemented in the Product class to provide natural sorting logic based on the SKU.
+• **Comparable Interface**: Implemented in the Product class to provide natural sorting logic based on the SKU.

-• Custom Comparators: Created specific sorting logic to allow the inventory to be viewed by Price or Quantity independently of the SKU.
+• **Custom Comparators**: Created specific sorting logic to allow the inventory to be viewed by Price or Quantity independently of the SKU.

 ## 5. System Workflow & Data Optimization